 Let’s start with the macabre Paris off the beaten path spots

 Paris might stir up images of quaint cafes, romance and croissants, but it has a dark side too.

 Address: 1 Avenue du Colonel Henri Rol-Tanguy, 75014 Paris

 The Paris catacombs make it to everyone’s list of unusual places to visit in Paris, so here it is.

-For less than 10 euros, you can take a tour of an utterly morbid yet strangely fascinating tourist attraction where six million Parisian bones are piled high in what seems to be endlessly winding tunnels.
+For less than 10 euros, you can tour an utterly morbid yet strangely fascinating Paris off-the-beaten-path tourist attraction where six million Parisian bones are piled high in what seems to be endlessly winding tunnels.

 Père Lachaise Graveyard

 6 Rue du Repos, 75020 Paris, France (20th arrondissement)

 If you’re not opposed to graveyards, take a stroll through Père Lachaise, Paris’s largest cemetery, where more than 3.5 million annual visitors tour the most visited necropolis in the world.